-32 Missing After Iranian Oil Tanker Collides With Chinese Bulk Ship Off China's Coast
+Iranian Oil Tanker Continues To Burn After Saturday Collision Off China's Coast

+"The tanker was carrying nearly one million barrels of ultra light crude oil to South Korea," NPR's Rob Schmitz reports.
+"The extent of the environmental harm and size of the spill is not yet known, but based on its load, it has the potential to be the worst spill from a ship since 1991, when a quarter-million tons of oil leaked off the Angolan coast.

+"Bad weather at sea has made both the rescue and cleanup efforts difficult, and authorities are worried the ship will explode and sink, leaking all of its oil," Rob says.

-The Panama-registered tanker "Sanchi" was sailing from Iran to South Korea carrying 136,000 tonnes of crude oil when it collided with a Chinese freighter, Reuters reports.
-Its entire 32 person crew remained missing Sunday as the fire continued to blaze.
+The Panama-registered tanker Sanchi was steaming from Iran to South Korea carrying 136,000 tonnes of crude oil when it collided with a Chinese freighter on Saturday evening, sparking a massive fire, Reuters reports.

 The AP reports that an official in Iran's Oil Ministry said 30 of the tanker's 32 crew members were Iranians.